andifalk/cloud-security-workshop/README.md

 # cloud-security-workshop
 Workshop on building secure cloud-native applications using spring cloud security (OAuth2)

+This workshop is the hands-on part of the [cloud security presentation](https://andifalk.github.io/security-cloud-presentation/index.html).

 ## OAuth2 Security Workshop Tutorial

 You can find the step-by-step tutorial documentation in different formats here: